 What's behind defense secretary pick Hegseth's war on 'woke'

-President-elect Donald Trump's choice of Pete Hegseth, a Fox News host and former National Guard soldier, for Secretary of Defense, is being met with disbelief and outrage among members of Congress and former military officers.
+President-elect Donald Trump's choice of Pete Hegseth, a Fox News host and former National Guard soldier, for secretary of defense is being met with disbelief and outrage among some members of Congress and former military officers.

 If confirmed, he would be the least experienced defense secretary in the history of the republic, going back to Henry Knox, the first secretary of war who was a key officer in Washington's army.
 Those who rise to that post often come from Capitol Hill, industry or the highest ranks of the officer corps.